Code-Institute-Submissions/MrFogg866-project-2_MayResub/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) (markup language) was used for structuring and presenting content of the website.

 - [CSS3](https://en.wikipedia.org/wiki/CSS) (Cascading Style Sheets) was used to provide the style to the content written in a HTML.

-- [Balsamic](https://balsamiq.com/) was used to create wireframes of the website (desktop and mobile version).

 - [Google Fonts](https://fonts.google.com/) was used to import font-family "Lato" and "Oswald" into style,css file and which was used throughout the pages of the website.